 Cultural Funding Advisory Committee

-The City of Bainbridge Island has issued a Request for Proposals (RFP) for a two-year award cycle for Cultural Funding (2020 - 2021).
-For more information, please visit the City Funded Cultural Activities page.
+Earlier this year, City of Bainbridge Island issued a Request for Proposals (RFP) for a two-year award cycle for Cultural Funding (2020 - 2021).
+For more information on recommended funding, please visit the City Funded Cultural Activities page.

 Duties & Responsibilities